nadineparker/ENIGMA_SCZ_MRS/README.md

 write.table(bim, file="YOUR_NAME_FOR_LIFTOVER.bed", row.names = F, col.names = F, sep = "\t", quote = F)
 ```

- 2. Run LiftOver using the command line tool located [here](https://github.com/nadineparker/ENIGMA_BD_PRS/blob/main/liftOver) (navigate to the "..." button near the top right and click download) and a GRCh37 (hg19) to GRCh38 (hg38) chainfile downloaded from [here](https://hgdownload.cse.ucsc.edu/goldenpath/hg19/liftOver/).
+ 2. Run LiftOver using the command line tool (https://genome-store.ucsc.edu/) and a chainfile downloaded from here (https://hgdownload.cse.ucsc.edu/goldenpath/hg19/liftOver/).
 You will need to supply the following to run liftOver:
     - ``liftOver`` the executable file to run the analyses
     - ``YOUR_NAME_FOR_LIFTOVER.bed`` - the BED file that contains coordinates to lift to a new build (generated in the step above).
     - ``hg19toHG38.over.chan.gz`` - a chainfile for lifting from your current genetic build to build GRCh38 (hg19).
 This example uses a GRCh37 (hg19) to GRCh38 (hg38) chainfile